rahulsarvade/Templates/Service Desk .md

 Applicaitons:

-CRM :-
+CRM/E5/other web applicaions  :-

 What exactly the issue is (Issue Summery) :

 What are the applications impacted:

-CBA or Non CBA :-
+CBA or Non CBA :

+Location :

 How many user impacted: